camunda/camunda-docs/docs/components/best-practices/development/writing-good-workers.md

 }
 ```

-The code is executed in parallel, [as you can see in the logs](https://github.com/berndruecker/camunda-cloud-clients-parallel-job-execution/blob/main/results/dotnet-nonblocking.log).
+The code is executed in parallel, [as you can observe in the logs](https://github.com/berndruecker/camunda-cloud-clients-parallel-job-execution/blob/main/results/dotnet-nonblocking.log).
 Interestingly, the following code runs even faster for me, but [that’s a topic for another discussion](https://stackoverflow.com/questions/21403023/performance-of-task-continuewith-in-non-async-method-vs-using-async-await):

 ```csharp
 private static void NonBlockingJobHandler(IJobClient jobClient, IJob activatedJob)